Spiritual Formation Coaching

 We all get some form of spiritual formation growing up, but what is it based on?
 Have you formed your view of God from your personal experiences, others' opinions, TV, social media, books, philosophers, etc?

-I can relate to you because I have been there.
-If we are honest, we all have had these questions because God created all of us to be inquisitive about discovering more about Him and find meaning beyond just existence.
+If we are honest, we all have had these questions about God.
+He created all of us to be inquisitive about discovering more about Him and find meaning beyond just existence.
 He placed eternity in our hearts (Ecclesiastes 3:11).
 He wants us to know Him and find answers.
-I asked God for wisdom and discernment as I searched for the truth and I found my answers.
-I want to help you find your answers.

 I want to help you find what is missing in your life so you can live your life confidently and abundantly as you walk in truth.
-Like other women I have coached, you will discover what really matters to you and succeed in reaching your goals.
-You can know the one true God, be assured of your personal faith, know who God designed you to be, discover your deepest passion, and get clarity on your purpose.
-Live your life with joy and impact.
+Like other women I have coached, you will discover what really matters to you, what you really want, and succeed in reaching your goals.

 My Personal Crisis of Faith

 God brought me through the “wall” in His time.
-I did not bring myself through it.
-I couldn’t.
-Going through the “wall” took courage and a lot of very hard work.
-On the other side, I did not recognize myself.
-God had completely changed me.
-Not only had I had survived the grueling “wall” experience, but I was also healed.
-Only then did I know my true purpose and believe and trust God’s deep love for me.
-Only then did I have the freedom to love others unconditionally and allow love into my life.
-Lastly, only then could I live out the deepest desires of my heart.
+Going through the “wall” took courage and a lot of hard work.
+But, when I emerged on the other side, I did not recognize myself.
+God had transformed me into someone that I did not recognize.
+Not only had I survived the grueling “wall” experience, but I had started to heal.
+Only then did I know my true purpose and believe and trust God’s unconditional love for me.
+Subsequently, I had the freedom to love others unconditionally and allow love into my life.
+Lastly, I only wanted what God wanted for me and it was "all about Him."
+I had nothing to fear and He was in full control.

-If you can identify with my “wall” experience and crisis of faith, let me come along beside you as you find answers to your piercing spiritual questions, confront your insecurities, wounds, and doubt, and live out your deepest desires.
+If you can identify with my “wall” experience and crisis of faith, please let me come along beside you as you find answers to your piercing spiritual questions, and confront your secrets, wounds, and fears.